 Erosion is justifiably seen as a threat to people’s homes and livelihoods as well as to the nation’s historic fabric.
 But coastal erosion is also capable of uncovering buried archaeological gems before destroying them.

-In celebration of the annual Festival of Archaeology (15 – 30 July), Marcus Jecock, Senior Investigator and Coastal Survey Lead at Historic England, takes us through 7 of the best archaeological discoveries recently revealed by, or presently at risk from coastal erosion:
+Marcus Jecock, Senior Investigator and Coastal Survey Lead at Historic England, takes us through 7 of the best archaeological discoveries recently revealed by, or presently at risk from coastal erosion:

 1. Britain’s earliest inhabitants, Happisburgh, Norfolk